HPInc/printos-printbeat-jobs-api-samples/JobsAPI_Ruby/Readme.md

 Code was written in Ruby 2.3.1

+Two different executables exist depending on what you are trying to do:
+- retrieve_jobs.rb - basic call showing how to collect job data over the Jobs API
+- work_time_estimate - calculates a work time estimate of the presses each 5 minutes

 ## How To Run / Program Information

-Run on the command line using ```ruby jobs_api.rb```

-Before you can run the code, you need to provide the Key/Secret.
-There are two baseUrls provided.
-Uncomment the one that your Key/Secret was created/provided in.
+Before you can run the code, you need to provide the Key/Secret in retrieve_jobs.rb.

+You may also need to configure a web proxy in the jobs_api.rb file by uncommenting and modifying the proxy definition

+Run on the command line using ```ruby retrieve_jobs.rb```